daniamcode/poemunity/README.md

 Finally, I implemented Redux, because the goal of this project is to learn as much as possible.
 The other two folders (Flux and React-Query) are now deprecated.

 ### Own build
-Previously I was on create-react-app.
-I'm moving to custom build with esbuild
+Finally, I'm removing create-react-app.
+I'm moving to custom build with esbuild, so all those 3 folders on the branch named "old" are deprecated.
+Now, in the "development" branch, I only have "backend" and "frontend" folders continuing the redux approach but without create-react-app